Other Resources

 Standards NZ

-SNZ HB 44:2001 Subdivision for People and the Environment is a book that uses the concepts of eco-villages and co-housing to provide guidelines for alternative design and use of technologies in land development and subdivision in New Zealand.
+SNZ HB 44:2001 Subdivision for People and the Environment is a handbook that uses the concepts of eco-villages and co-housing to provide guidelines for alternative design and use of technologies in land development and subdivision in New Zealand.

 BRANZ publications